Installation

 Missing user privileges

-If you lack permissions to access the Docker daemon, running e.g. tesseract build will result in the following exception:
+If you lack permissions to access the Docker daemon, commands like tesseract build will fail:

 $ tesseract build examples/helloworld